jhalvorson6687/tictactoe/README.md

 # tictactoe
-TicTacToe written in C++
+A simple TicTacToe game for terminal written in C++
-### How To Install
-1. Clone this repository
-2. cd into the tictactoe directory
-3. Run g++ tictactoe.cpp
-4. Run ./a.out to play